raahul101/pooling-system-api/README.md

 This API functions as a backend system designed to perform various actions related to polling:

--Question Creation: Enables the creation of new questions.
+- Question Creation: Enables the creation of new questions.
--Option Addition: Allows the addition of options to specific questions.
+- Option Addition: Allows the addition of options to specific questions.
--Voting on Options: Permits users to vote on available options.
+- Voting on Options: Permits users to vote on available options.
--Deletion Capabilities: Supports the deletion of both questions and options.
+- Deletion Capabilities: Supports the deletion of both questions and options.
--Comprehensive Question Viewing: Provides a view of questions alongside all associated options.
+- Comprehensive Question Viewing: Provides a view of questions alongside all associated options.

 ## Polling system Features